 Categorical dollars support training for teachers in working with special populations of students (English Language Learners - ELL, Socio-Economically Disadvantaged) and teacher trainings.
-Funds were also allocated to implement "Response to Intervention" (RtI) an intervention program that provides targeted instruction in reading comprehension.
-In order to meet the needs of these students the adult to student ratio is lowered and aides are used during this RtI time.
-Instructional Aide support was also used to assist these students in the computer and science lab.
-In addition, Valley View purchased 5 iPads and new projectors, so the Smart Boards could be used to implement critical curriculum and be viewed easily by students.
+Funds are also allocated to implement Response to Instruction an intervention program that provides targeted instruction in reading comprehension.
+In order to meet the needs of these students the adult to student ratio is lowered and aides are used during this time.
+Aide support is also used to assist these students in the computer and science lab.
+In addition, Valley View purchased new projectors, so the Smart Boards could be used to implement critical curriculum and viewed easily by students.

-Teacher and Administrative Salaries (Fiscal Year 2010-11)
+Teacher and Administrative Salaries (Fiscal Year 2009-10)